 Note: It is recommended that students with little to no experience in business, management, or marketing (either academically or professionally) make "Managing the Entertainment and Media Enterprise" one of their specialization selections.

 This six-week intensive Summer Institute offers:

-- "Internship" type projects that add real-world context to case learning and that provide students with high-impact and high-profile professional experience to serve as a foundation for a career in the industry.
+- High-profile, team-based projects for major entertainment enterprises that add real-world context to case learning, and that provide students with high-impact professional experience to serve as a foundation for a career in the industry.

 - Institute Speaker Series, offering students expert and inside knowledge from industry thought leaders and top business professors with expertise in media and entertainment.
 Past speakers have included Arnie Semsky, Barry Axelrod, Gregg Colvin (VP Business Development, Fox Interactive), Joe Kessler (CEO, The Intelligence Group), Ted Yeschin (Wasserman Media Group), Daniel Smith (SVP Digital Marketing, Playboy), Jeffrey Winter (The Film Collaborative).

 - Personalized career management to help students define their career objectives, identify resources, strategize opportunities and make critical networking connections.

 - Industry networking activities that allows for exclusive access to industry leaders and professionals in media and entertainment.

 - For-credit curriculum utilizing the famed Harvard Business School case study method of learning, customized to action-oriented decision making in media and entertainment.

 ELIGIBILITY This program is open to undergraduate students and to those holding an undergraduate degree.
 This program is first-come, first-served.